GertieGer/BioNetworkClustering/README.rst

 The Yemmenite Step Method implements the Louvain method[^1], with an additional step of running an additional clustering algorithm (reffered to here as splitting functions) on each community Louvaine finds, at each iteration (just before generating the new coarse graph).

 * We offer these options for the inner splitting functions:
-    1) "Louvain"<br />
+1. "Louvain"
     The Louvain Method (supports 'relative' option)
-    2) "GN_modularity"<br />
+2. "GN_modularity"
     The Girvan-Newman method, maximizng modularity (supports 'relative' option)
-    3) "GN_conductance"<br />
+3. "GN_conductance"
     The Girvan-Newman method, maximizng conductance
-    4) "Newman"<br />
+4. "Newman"
     The 'Divide and conquer' Newamn method.

 * We offer these additional options:
 1) randomized
     Randomizes the order in which Louvain iterates through nodes on
 2) remerge
     After splitting a community into sub-communities, if 'remerge' option is selected then in the coarse graph; sub-nodes will belong to the same community.
 3) relative
     if this option is selected, the values of k (node degree) and m (num of edeges) in each sub-graph will be same as in the super-graph. only "Louvain" and "GN-modularity" support this option.

-### Requirements
+Requirements
 ------------

 * Python 3